GRAPH -- An readout ASIC for large MCP based detectors: Results

 \section{Results}

-For testing the ASICs, a PCB board that can be attached to a detector was produced.
-This solution has currently 4 ASICs wire bonded directly onto the PCB along with a minimal set of low drop regulators and a subsets of dual inline connectors to connect to an external FPGA board.
+For testing the ASICs, a PCB board that can be attached to a detector was produced, figure \ref{fig:board}.
+This solution has currently 4 ASICs (2 per axis) wire bonded directly onto the PCB along with a minimal set of low drop regulators and a subsets of dual inline connectors to connect to an external FPGA board.
+A perpendicular connector made of two dual inline pin headers is used to couple the readout system to the detector.
 For testing, the sampling clock was set to 125MHz, and the Wilkinson conversion clock was set to 500 MHz.

 Initially, the CSA amplifier was skipped, and only the performance of the HULA core was examined by carefully tuning the conversion slope to match the pedestal offset on both Banks.
 Because the comparators in each memory cell cannot operate near the voltage supply rails, using a DC swap the usable ADC headroom was extracted.
 Although each ASIC is slightly different, we found all of them operate safely within a 800 mV headroom covered by some 3000 ADC counts.
 The INL has found to be of few percent, figures~\ref{fig:linearity}a,\ref{fig:linearity}b.

-By applying a DC voltage of about 600 mV to the input, the recorded pedestal spread was found to be considerable, with a sigma of 142 counts, figure \ref{fig:linearity2}a This somewhat expected result comes from a combination of factors.
+By applying a DC voltage of about 600 mV to the input, the recorded pedestal spread was found to be considerable, with a sigma of 142 counts, shown in figure \ref{fig:linearity2}a This somewhat expected result comes from a combination of factors.
 These are the systematic production mismatch of the capacitors used in the sampling cell, the intrinsic firing point error of the comparator, and the location of cell itself inside the large memory array, as the ramp propagates through the fanout.
 A solid calibration method is to measure each cell about a 100 times and average its value.
 As a new measurement is taken, the averaged offset value is subtracted from the measurement.
-In doing so, the pedestal value is removed and the intrinsic offset of the cell is corrected reducing the spread to a sigma of 23 counts, figure~\ref{fig:linearity2}b.
+After doing so, the pedestal value is removed, the intrinsic offset of the cell is corrected reducing the spread to a sigma of 23 counts, figure~\ref{fig:linearity2}b.
 The ADC has an SNR of 20log*(3000/23) of around 42dB, with the sensitivity of about 6 mV.
-Although the system is set to use 12 bits of data the ENOB figure is more around 7.
+Although the system is set to use 12 bits of data, the ENOB figure is more around 7.
+The numbers obtained from the fit are spoiled due to large tails (figure~\ref{fig:linearity2}b) produced by a small fraction of large values outliers.
+In time domain these represent single samples that register a large value, and doesn't fire a trigger, so it seems are more related errors in conversion.
+The effect isn't statically related to particular cells but rather happens sporadically.
+We are sill investigating the cause.
+By neglecting these single sample off errors, the sigma reduces toward 10 counts.